yanske/yanske1.github.io/README.md

 ### Development

 This site uses NPM and Webpack for dependencies.
-To start, run `npm install && webpack` to generate the bundled assets (if need), and `jekyll s` to serve the website.
+To start, run `make webpack` to generate the bundled assets (if need), and `make dev` to serve the website.